With Dual Diagnosis Treatment

 Call (855) 615-0033 for 24/7 help with dual diagnosis treatment.

 Learn MoreLakeview Behavioral Health is a mental health facility in Grand Rapids, MN, located at 516 South Pokegama Avenue, 55744 zip code area.
 Lakeview Behavioral Health provides outpatient treatment and telemedicine/telehealth.
-Lakeview Behavioral Health provides group therapy, trauma therapy and individual psychotherapy to young adults, adults and seniors 65 or older.
+Lakeview Behavioral Health provides group therapy, individual psychotherapy and cognitive behavioral therapy to adults, children / adolescents and seniors 65 or older.
 Lakeview Behavioral Health also supports people requiring dual diagnosis treatment.
-Additional services offered by Lakeview Behavioral Health consist of diet and exercise counseling, court-ordered outpatient treatment and family psychoeducation.
+Additional services offered by Lakeview Behavioral Health consist of suicide prevention services, diet and exercise counseling and family psychoeducation.

 Learn MoreHuman Development Center is a mental health clinic in Cloquet, MN, located at 40 11th Street, in the 55720 zip code.
 Human Development Center provides outpatient treatment and telemedicine/telehealth.
-Human Development Center offers trauma therapy, psychotropic medication and group therapy to children / adolescents, young adults and seniors 65 or older.
+Human Development Center offers psychotropic medication, individual psychotherapy and dialectical behavior therapy to children / adolescents, young adults and seniors 65 or older.
 Human Development Center also supports people with serious mental illness and people with trauma.
-More services at Human Development Center include mentoring/peer support/consumer-run services, suicide prevention services and supported housing.
+More services at Human Development Center include psychosocial rehabilitation services, case management and suicide prevention services.

 Learn MoreHills Youth And Family Services is a mental health treatment center in Duluth, MN, located at 4321 Allendale Avenue, 55803 zip code area.
-Hills Youth And Family Services provides telemedicine/telehealth and residential treatment.
-Hills Youth And Family Services offers cognitive behavioral therapy, psychotropic medication and group therapy to children / adolescents.
-Hills Youth And Family Services also supports people with PTSD, people with trauma and children/adolescents with serious emotional disturbance.
+Hills Youth And Family Services provides residential treatment and telemedicine/telehealth.
+Hills Youth And Family Services offers behavior modification, cognitive behavioral therapy and psychotropic medication to children / adolescents.
+Hills Youth And Family Services also supports children/adolescents with serious emotional disturbance, people with trauma and people with PTSD.
 Additional services at Hills Youth And Family Services consist of family psychoeducation.

-Learn MoreNorthwood Childrens Services Chester Creek Intensive Day Treatment is a mental health facility in Duluth, MN, located at 714 West College Street, in the 55812 zip code.
+Learn MoreNorthwood Childrens Services Chester Creek Intensive Day Treatment is one of mental health facilities in Duluth, Minnesota, located at 714 West College Street, 55812 zip code.
 Northwood Childrens Services Chester Creek Intensive Day Treatment provides outpatient treatment.
-Northwood Childrens Services Chester Creek Intensive Day Treatment provides trauma therapy, group therapy and individual psychotherapy to children / adolescents.
+Northwood Childrens Services Chester Creek Intensive Day Treatment provides cognitive behavioral therapy, couples/family therapy and trauma therapy to children / adolescents.
 Northwood Childrens Services Chester Creek Intensive Day Treatment also supports children/adolescents with serious emotional disturbance.
-Some other services available at Northwood Childrens Services Chester Creek Intensive Day Treatment include court-ordered outpatient treatment, family psychoeducation and psychosocial rehabilitation services.
+Additional services provided at Northwood Childrens Services Chester Creek Intensive Day Treatment include court-ordered outpatient treatment, family psychoeducation and psychosocial rehabilitation services.

 Learn MoreCall (855) 615-0033 for 24/7 help with dual diagnosis treatment.